kevinbdsouza/kevinbdsouza.github.io/_posts/2025-05-01-arion-nanogpt.md

 1.  **Geometric Direction (from Muon):** Compute the momentum buffer `m` and find its nearest orthogonal matrix `s` using the Newton-Schulz iteration.
 This provides the correct geometric direction for an update in the spectral norm [7, 8].

 2. **Spectral Condition:** Make the layer-specific learning rate `η_l` proportional to `fan-out / fan-in` according to [9] and a result of dualizing the gradient under the spectral norm [7, 8, 10].
-Of course.
-This is the most important part of the story, as it connects the practical algorithm to the underlying theory.
-Here is an improved and expanded version of that section for your blog post, complete with more details and the derivations we discussed.

 3.  **Adaptive Radius (from Gluon):** Use the adaptive radius derived from the **$(L^0, L^1)$-smoothness** model from Gluon [6].
 This model gives us a principled way to compute a step size `t` that guarantees descent and adapts to local curvature.

 ## A Self-Tuning Step Size from First Principles